liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 Let's create a project to illustrate the process; have you heard of the hip new social networking site for noses, *Nose-ster*?
-Well, the site's founder, Harry Schnozz, wants us to develop some plugins for him, so let's create an *events-listing-portlet* project to hold the site's portlet plugins.
+Well, the site's founder, Harry Schnozz, wants us to develop some plugins for him, so let's create an *event-listing-portlet* project to hold the site's portlet plugins.

 <!--So this is a project that can presumably hold multiple plugins.
 For Jesse's
 Service Builder chapter it's not a problem to have the project created simply